nguyenngocthuan98/Library_WebApplication/README.md

 Use our DB file: libra.sql.

-Add new your BD_DATABASE, DB_USERNAME, DB_PASSWORD.
+Add new your BD_DATABASE, DB_USERNAME, DB_PASSWORD in env file.

 You need generate new APP_KEY with command
 - php artisan key:generate